Milcom: In the Hebrew Bible

-The Bible attests Milcom as playing the role of the Ammonites' chief state god in parallel to Yahweh's role in Israel.
+The Bible attests Milcom as playing the role of the Ammonites' chief state god in parallel to Yahweh's role in Israel or Chemosh's role in Moab.
 Given that the Bible refers to Milcom having been worshiped by royal sanction in Jerusalem, it is possible that he was also worshiped as a native rather than a foreign god in Israel.

+In archaeology and theophoric names

-Outside the bible, the name Milcom is attested in archaeology, such as on several Ammonite seals, where he is often connected with bull imagery.
+Outside the Bible, the name Milcom is attested in archaeology, such as on three Ammonite seals of unknown provenance, where he is connected with bull imagery.
 These seals indicate that Milcom was seen as benevolent, exalted, strong, and has associations with the stars.
 The Amman Citadel Inscription (c.
-9th or 8th century BCE), as it has been reconstructed, contains an oracle from Milcom, while the name is also mentioned on the Tell el-Mazar ostracon.
-Two Ammonite names are attested containing the name Milcom as an element.
+9th or 8th century BCE) contains an oracle from Milcom (with the first letter of the name reconstructed), while the name is also mentioned on the Tell el-Mazar ostracon.

+Five Ammonite names are attested containing the name Milcom as an element.
 However, in Ammonite theophoric names, El, the chief god of the Canaanite pantheon, appears more frequently than Milcom.
-On this basis, Walter Aufrecht proposes that Milcom was not the state god of the Ammonites and that he may instead have been a patron god of the Ammonite royal house.

 Stone statues discovered around Ammon may depict Milcom.
 Several of these figures show features of the Ancient Egyptian god Osiris, namely the atef crown, suggesting that aspects of Osiris may have been adopted into Milcom's cult.
 An image of a four-winged scarab beetle has also been suggested to portray Milcom, however, this is inconclusive.

+A deity named MLKM is mentioned in a bilingual Canaanite–Ancient North Arabian inscription discovered at Qasr Bayir, which has been identified by some as Milcom.
+This MLKM is mentioned alongside two other deities, QWS1 and KMS1, which have been identified with Qaws and Chemosh, respectively.